ipspace/netlab/docs/install.md

 ```

 (package)=
-## Installing *netsim-tools* Package
+## Installing *netlab* Package

-To install *netsim-tools* on a system that already has the low-level tools installed, use `python3 -m pip install netsim-tools`.
+To install *netlab* on a system that already has the low-level tools installed, use `python3 -m pip install netlab`.
 The installation process will install all prerequisite Python packages and create the **netlab** command.

-If you want to get the latest development code or if you want to participate in *netsim-tools* development, [clone the GitHub repository](install/clone.md).
+If you want to get the latest development code or if you want to participate in *netlab* development, [clone the GitHub repository](install/clone.md).

 ```eval_rst
 .. toctree::